elemenohpi/EuroGP-SGP/README.md

 # EuroGP-SGP
-Spatial Genetic Programming in Python
+Spatial Genetic Programming in Python.
+This is the version of the article submitted to EuroGP 2023.